rustamabd2/login-github-oidc/README.md

 1. Obtains a GitHub OIDC token with the registry URL as the audience
 2. Exchanges the OIDC token for a registry access token via `/login/oidc/github` endpoint
-3. Configures the `cue` CLI with the registry credentials in `~/.config/cue/logins.json`
+3. Optionally configures the `cue` CLI with the registry credentials in `~/.config/cue/logins.json`

 ## Requirements